sandra-calvo/smarthomes-SimulatedData/README.md

 **IBM Cloud** is a suite of cloud computing services from IBM that offers both platform as a service (PaaS) and infrastructure as a service (IaaS).
 A full-stack cloud platform with over 170 products and services covering data, serverless, containers, AI, IoT and blockchain. https://www.ibm.com/cloud/

 <img src="/images/IBMCloud.png" width="90%" height="90%">

-## IoT devices

-In this lab we are going to use simulated sensor data.
-We are going to simulate three types of sensors.
-Environment, distance and presence.
-  - Environment sensor measures temperature, humidity, air pressure, light level and movement.
-  - Distance sensor measures the sensor's distance to a surface.
-  - Presence sensor measures the presence of people.

 # PHASE 1
 ## Create an application